 DATE:

-TO: All Primary Care Physicians in (area, site & date)
+TO: All Primary Care Physicians s in(area, site & date)

-FROM: Amherst County Health Departr nent
+FROM: Amherst County Health Department

-SUBJECT: Health Risks Resulting from
+SUBJECT: Health Risks Resulti ng from

-The (event, site and date)
+(event, site and date)

-(event) at(site)
+(event) at (site)

-sufficient to cause health problems in respiratory conditions, the elderly, infar sensitive to air pollutants are at incre Il particles into the environment in concentrations some persons.
-Individuals suffering from chronic and young children, and other individuals highly eased risk.
-Although precautions were taken, it is are area may experience symptoms, which are chemicals.
+sufficient to cause health probrespiratory conditions, the elder sensitive to air pollutants are at it that some residents in the area exposure to these chemicals. chemical particles into the environment in concentrations plems in some persons.
+Individuals suffering from chronic rly, infants and young children, and other individuals highly increased risk.
+Although precautions were taken, it is possible may experience symptoms, which are characteristic of over

 Exposure to

-(list name(s s) of chemicals involved)
+(list name(s) of chemicals involved)

-with patients experiencing

-patient's medical condition and treatment, recording ident such as patient's location when exposed to at location from
+n on patient's medical condition and treatment, record specific nt such as patient's location when exposed to contaminants, on from

-(site e of incident)
+(site of incident)

-• ,

-and estimated time of onset of symptoms.
-Report incidents to the Amherst County Health Department.
+and estimated time of onset of s symptoms.
+Report incidents to the Amherst County Health